-Projects that will be completed or under construction in 2010 include: Mill Road II, Jefferson Avenue, Paul Road/Fisher Road Corridor, Highway Preventative Maintenance Project and 23 sections of roads equaling approximately 129 lane miles that were rehabilitated in 2009/10 as part of Stimulus funding.
+Projects that will be completed or under construction in 2011 include: Mill Road II, Jefferson Avenue, Paul Road/Fisher Road Corridor, Dorsey Road, Highway Preventative Maintenance I Project, Lyell Avenue, Jackson Road/Stone Road and Culver Road.

-Projects that are currently in planning or design and will begin construction in 2011, or later, include:, East Ridge Road, John Street Ext., Lyell Avenue, , Long Pond Road V, Westfall Road III, , Dorsey Road, Lincoln Road, Culver Road, Portland Avenue, and Erie Station Road.
+Projects that are currently in planning or design and will begin construction in 2012, or later, include: East Ridge Road, John Street Ext., Preventative Maintenance II, Long Pond Road V, Westfall Road III, Lincoln Road, Portland Avenue, and Erie Station Road.

 The Bridge Engineering and Operations Division is responsible for engineering, inspection, operation, and maintenance of 176 bridges and 276 major culverts on the County's highway system.
 It is also responsible, via an agreement with the NYSDOT, for the operation and maintenance of the Colonel Patrick H. O'Rorke Memorial Bridge.
 Specific bridges have been chosen for the capital program through an inventory of all county bridges compiled from detailed biennial inspection reports prepared by both the County and State engineers.
 All bridges are condition rated on a Statewide and Federal rating system.
 These ratings are the key elements used in prioritizing and programming bridges for capital improvements.
 Typically these structures have existed well beyond their projected useful lives and, if not maintained, rehabilitated or reconstructed, may receive some restrictions.
 Structural restrictions are caused by deterioration, outdated design capacity, narrow pavement width, hydraulic inadequacies, obsolete and unsafe railing system and parapets.